bartvtende/Edinbros-app/README.md

 ##Running the backend

 1. Install Node.js and the nodemon library (```npm install -g nodemon```)
-2. Run MongoDB and MySQL (import the sqldump from root if necessary) and change the values in ```config/settings.js``` according to your values.
+2. Run MongoDB and change the values in ```config/settings.js``` according to your database settings.
 3. In your command line, execute ```npm install``` to install all the necessary dependencies.
 4. In your command line, execute ```nodemon app.js``` to run application
 5. Go to [http://localhost:3000/api/{whatever api endpoint}](http://localhost:3000/api/{whatever api endpoint}) to access the backend